phalcon-orphanage/docs/en/reference/routing.rst

     RewriteCond   %{REQUEST_FILENAME} !-f
     RewriteRule   ^(.*)$ index.php?_url=$1 [QSA,L]

-It is also possible to replace the behavior by setting this value directly to Phalcon_Router_Rewrite_:
+It is also possible to replace the behavior by setting this value directly to :doc:`Phalcon_Router_Rewrite <../api/Phalcon_Router_Rewrite>`:

 .. code-block:: php